 Perched on a verdant hilltop at the heart of Sentosa island, Le Meridien Singapore is housed in a former army barrack—the base for British artillerymen during World War II.

-Constructed in 1940, it housed Southeast Asia’s first Malay artillery regiment.
-A clock tower was added in the 1990s.
-It was restored in 2016 by Singaporean architecture firm DP Architects (designers of The Dubai Mall) with renowned Japanese design studio Super Potato.
+Constructed in 1940, a clock tower was later added in the 1990s.
+The Heritage Wing was then restored in 2012 by Singaporean architecture firm DP Architects (designers of The Dubai Mall).

 Colonial architectural details have been renovated to their former glory to evoke a real sense of history, which is juxtaposed against a contemporary wing with modern features like outdoor pools and rooftop gardens.

 What other heritage buildings in Singapore have you discovered?
 Let us know at #momentumtravel.

 Main image: Shutterstock; body images: Shutterstock/Jonathan Choe/Le Meridien